 Taking on the legal process alone might be overwhelming, not to mention it could potentially diminish your recovery.
 A Lima wrongful death lawyer could investigate your case and help you move forward with the best course of action for your situation.

 Ohio Revised Statutes §2125 defines a wrongful death as any death caused by the wrongful act, neglect, or default of another person.
-A claim for untimely death may be filed if the deceased party would have been able to bring a personal injury lawsuit and recover compensation for the negligent act committed against them, had they survived the incident in question.
+Put another way, a claim for untimely death may be filed if the deceased party would have been able to bring a personal injury lawsuit and recover compensation for the negligent act committed against them, had they survived the incident in question.

 Wrongful death lawsuits typically result from unintentional torts.
 For example, the surviving family of someone killed in a car crash would have the right to bring a personal injury action against the negligent driver who caused the wreck.